pantemon/super-basson/README.md

 For Task #1, everything related to logic with WebSocketGateway should be done

-We should assume that password is email and username is public_key while developing user authentification strategy.
+We should assume that username is public_key while developing user authentification strategy.

 Only BETATESTERs may start sessions.
 ADMINs may not start session, but they can manage users, manage tasks, fetch sessions etc.